microsoft/msagljs/website/docs/api.md

 ## Use the layout engine directly

-When you interact with a renderer, many details are hidden under the hood but here we expose them.
+When you interact with a renderer, many details are hidden under the hood.
-We need to address first some classes that are involved.
+Here, to show how to call the engine directly, we need to say a few words on the classes involved.

 Let us describe the design of Node, Graph, and Edge.